trafo41/Numeureka/README.md

 🔷 One can try it as a fun activity too.

-🔷 I made this last year but uploading it now for some weird 😛 reason
+🔷 I made this 2nd year but at that time I was avoiding using Github some weird 😛 reason